Ohiopyle Falls is located right in town.

 If choosing to take your own raft or kayak down the river, registration with the park is required.

-An Upper Yough trip, located closer to Morgantown, WV, includes some class V rapids for those really seeking a thrill.
+An Upper Yough trip, located closer to Morgantown, WV, includes some class V rapids for those with whitewater experience really seeking a thrill.

 Typical rafting trips and tours last around 4 hours, depending on the flow of the river.
-Whether you’re looking for a family-friendly river trip or a thrilling adventure, there is something for everyone on the river in Ohiopyle.
+Whether you’re looking for a family-friendly river trip or a thrilling adventure, plan to spend a day on the river in Ohiopyle.

 Bike the GAP Trail

-The Great Allegheny Passage, or GAP, Trail, is a 150-mile bike trail that will take you from Point State Park in Pittsburgh, PA to Cumberland, MD.
+The Great Allegheny Passage (GAP) Trail, is a 150-mile bike trail that will take you from Point State Park in Pittsburgh, PA to Cumberland, MD.
 Continuing on from Cumberland on the C&O Canal Towpath, you can reach Washington DC for a 333-mile bicycle adventure.

 The Youghiogheny River portion of the GAP trail provides excellent views of the river, and short pitstops at some of the side trails can provide a lot of bang for your buck.